Skip to main content

 CARCINOGENICITY

-In assessing the carcinogenic potential of a contaminant, PPRTV assessments use the 1999 Guidelines for Carcinogen Risk Assessment (NCEA-F-0644) to establish the following descriptions for summarizing the weight of evidence as to whether a contaminant is or may be carcinogenic.
+In assessing the carcinogenic potential of a contaminant, PPRTV assessments use the 2005 Guidelines for Carcinogen Risk Assessment (EPA/630/P-03/001F) to establish the following descriptions for summarizing the weight of evidence as to whether a contaminant is or may be carcinogenic.

-Quantitative carcinogenic risk assessments are performed for chemicals which are carcinogenic or likely to be carcinogenic and on a case-by-case basis for contaminants which have suggestive evidence of carcinogenicity, but not for contaminants which have inadequate data or which are not likely carcinogenic.
+Quantitative carcinogenic risk assessments are performed for chemicals that are carcinogenic, likely to be carcinogenic, and sometimes with suggestive evidence of carcinogenicity but not for contaminants with inadequate data or that are not likely carcinogenic.
 Cancer slope factors (formerly called cancer potency factors) are estimated through the use of mathematical extrapolation models, most commonly the linearized multistage model.
 The models estimate the largest possible linear slope (within the 95% confidence limit) at low extrapolated doses that is consistent with the data.
 The slope factor or risk is characterized as an upper-bound estimate (i.e., the true risk to humans is not likely to exceed the upper-bound estimate and in fact may be lower).

 Quantitative carcinogenic estimates include the following: